 Homemade Caesar Salad Dressing Without Anchovies Recipe

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 Is it possible to make a great-tasting Caesar salad dressing without anchovies?
 It certainly is – in fact, it’s likely that the original salad never included them!

-If you ask me, there is no salad finer than a Caesar – though my kale and farro salad is a strong second.
 Though there are many iterations of this classic salad, all tend to use a variation of eggs, olive oil, garlic, anchovies, Worcestershire sauce, lemon juice and parmesan cheese all poured over romaine lettuce and croutons.

 How to Make Caesar Dressing Without Anchovies